OpenFLUID/ropenfluid/README.md

 # Development and Build

 The ROpenFLUID package requires for building process:

-- The OpenFLUID framework
+* The OpenFLUID framework
-- The R development framework
+* The R development framework
-- The CMake build tools family
+* The CMake build tools family, version 3.1 or higher
-- The GCC compiler suite 4.8 or higher (for C++11 compatibility)
+* The GCC compiler version 5.3 or higher (for C++14 compatibility)

-On Windows platforms, the MinGW compiler provided by Qt have to be used from an MSYS terminal.

 The build/doc commands are launched using the CMake tool in script mode.
 In this mode, configuration variables passed on the command line must be placed before the `-P <script>` argument.